 Here are the last few editions:

-- Daily Reading List – January 6, 2026 (#694)Today’s links look at why collaboration sucks, how to build internal agents, and what Gemini 3 changes about product design work.
+- Daily Reading List – January 30, 2026 (#711)Today’s links look at performance engineering using AI dev tools, how to build A2A solutions with Spring Boot, and what platform engineers should know about zero-trust architectures.